Board of Directors

 Tamirah Collins-Harris

-• Chairperson of the Board
+President of the Board & CEO

 Originally from Houston, Texas, Khaili Sam-Sin brings a strong background in international studies, cross-cultural communication, and creative media.
 She holds a Bachelor of Science in International Affairs from Louisiana State University and a Master’s in World Culture and Literature from the University of Houston, where she focused on modernity, anthropology, philosophy, and comparative literature.